 SECTION 2.
-The rules adopted in this order shall take effect on the first day of the month following publication in the Wisconsin administrative register, pursuant to s.
-227.22 (2) (intro.), Stats.

-(END OF TEXT OF RULE)
+EFFECTIVE DATE.
+The rules adopted in this order shall take effect on the first day of the month following programmed 227.22 (2) (intro.), Stats. ublication in the Wisconsir administrative register, pursuant to s.
+(END OF TEXT OF RULE) This Proposed Order of the Legislature. ne Board of Nursing is app proved for submission to the Governor and Dated Agency Member of the Board Board of Nursing